ucdavis-bioinformatics-training/2017-June-RNA-Seq-Workshop/tuesday/preproc.md

 ---

-**10\.** We need to run scythe on the reverse reads for that sample as well:

-    scythe -o I894_S90.scythe.R2.fastq -a adapters.fasta I894_S90_L006_R2_001.fastq.gz

-You should now have two files that have been adapter trimmed.

----

-**11\.** Now we will trim for low quality using a program called 'sickle' (also developed at the Core).
+**10\.** Now we will trim for low quality using a program called 'sickle' (also developed at the Core).
 First, load the module and type 'sickle' by itself to get the usage, and then 'sickle pe' to get the usage for paired-end reads.

     module load sickle
     sickle